Ashu-NT/project_manager_Lite/docs/pm_modernization/TODO/README.md

   empty `FinancialsInsightsSection.qml`, and stale nonexistent `FinancialsWorkspaceState.qml`
   module entry were deleted.
 No alias, compatibility branch, duplicate formula, persisted snapshot, temporary adapter, or transition code was introduced.
+- **Next Phase D gate:** retire `PF-A1-LEGACY-FLOAT` and `PF-A1-DESKTOP-FLOAT` through the registered end-to-end Decimal/canonical-text DTO cutover.
+The current scan confirms the shared formatter still serves older project, portfolio, resource-rate, and finance DTOs; replacing it with hidden `str(float)` calls would only move the transition and is not acceptable.
+Phase D is not declared fully complete until those two register rows are closed and their conversion APIs/tests deleted.
 - **Phase E** (billing/revenue/external accounting): blocked on ADR-PF-010 (currently
   PROPOSED, not accepted) and the product decisions in §24 items 10-15 of the master doc.